WICG/first-party-sets/README.md

 # Open question(s)

--   We are still exploring how [CHIPS](https://github.com/privacycg/CHIPS) [integrates with](https://developer.chrome.com/docs/privacy-sandbox/chips/#first-party-sets-and-cookie-partitioning) First-Party Sets.
+-   We are still exploring how [CHIPS](https://github.com/privacycg/CHIPS) [integrates with](https://developer.chrome.com/docs/privacy-sandbox/chips/#first-party-sets-and-cookie-partitioning) Related Website Sets.
 We are working on technical changes to that design as well, and will share updates when we have a proposal.
 -   While we've proposed a limit of three domains for the "associated" subset, we seek feedback on whether this would be suitable for ecosystem use cases.
 -   We may consider expanding the technical checks, where possible, involved in mitigating abuse (e.g., to validate ccTLD variants).